If you weren’t privy to the fact that Tudor is a sister brand to Rolex, would you think the same of the brand’s luxury timepieces?

 Tudor Heritage Advisor M79650TN vs. Rolex Yacht-Master II 116680 [The Complication Watch]

 In this instance, the styles of the watches are completely different.
-One is crafted from titanium, while the other is full steel with a contrasting blue ceramic bezel.
+One is crafted from titanium, while the other is full steel with a contrasting blue Cerachrom bezel.
 The dials are equally opposite in color, with the former in black and the latter in glossy white.

 The complications are equally diverse.
 The Tudor’s alarm function can serve as a useful function in daily life, perhaps even for waking up every day.
 Alternatively, the Rolex is more fitting if you’re waking up on a yacht, a completely different thing.